-There were no changes in the Company's approach to capital management approach during the years ended June 30, 2023 and 2022.
+There were no changes in the Company's approach to capital management approach during the years ended June 30, 2024 and 2023.

-12. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

 Related parties include the Board of Directors, officers, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
-The below noted transactions are in the normal course of business and are measured at the exchange amount, as agreed to by the parties, and approved by the Board of Directors in strict adherence to conflict of interest laws and regulations.
+The below noted transactions are in the normal course of business and are measured at the exchange amount, as agreed to by the parties.